 Although the Case-Shiller index is still not at a record high when you adjust for inflation, we are not far off from the 2007 peak.

-In a previous article, I made the point that housing affordability has not changed much in the last 40 years if you look at the price per square foot of homes.
+, I made the point that housing affordability has not changed much in the last 40 years if you look at the price per square foot of homes.
 However, the lastest data breaks with the previous trend and shows a steep rise in the cost per square foot.
 As we can see from the previous graph, this rise cannot be explained by an increase in building costs.
 The Real Building Cost index is currently at 1971 levels.

 Technically, homes may be more affordable now, but house prices are now higher than ever and show no signs of slowing down.